 Because everyone's story means something, I have put together my background so you can learn a little about who I am, the issues I fight for, and the reasons I am running for Congress.
 I look forward to traveling around the district, meeting with you, hearing your story and discussing the changes you want to see.

-Our lives changed when my mother met my step father.
-They had a wonderful life together and I had the opportunity to get to know and love a man with a deep committment to his family and local community.
-He taught me the importance of dedication to work and to community service.
+Our lives changed when my mother met my step-father.
+They had a wonderful life together and I had the opportunity to get to know and love a man with a deep commitment to his family and local community.
+He taught me the importance of dedication to work and community service.
 He managed cooperative elevators for over fifty years, served as fire chief of the local volunteer fire department and donated his time and talents to his community through organizations like the Lion's Club.

 Promotions led to a position as an efficiency analyst within the Operational Control department.
 Our task was to evaluate each department within Citibank, make efficiency recommendations, ensure security and safety protocols were in place, and verify costs were correctly reflected on the balance sheet.

 Our family, my husband and our two children, Miranda and Ryan, had access to several benefits offered by Citibank, including affordable health care and an onsite daycare center.
 All that changed when my marriage ended after twelve years and the kids and I moved back to Minnesota to be close to family.